 Section VI of the Excavator's Manual, entitled Responsibilities of the Facility Owner, emphasizes the limited responsibility of the utility by stating, "Please be aware that facility members are required to locate only those facilities which they own or operate."
 [Emphasis in original; citing to the definition of "operator" in KSA 66-1802.]
 In Section VII of the Manual entitled Responsibilities of the Excavator it states, "Each facility member is responsible for ensuring that their facility is properly marked."
 [Emphasis added.]
-The Excavator's Manual is in direct conflict with the new interpretation of "operator" proposed by Staff in this docket.
+The Excavator's Manual reflects the established understanding in the industry that the term "operator" does not include an entity that does not own or have ownership rights to the facilities at issue.